-Every November, since 2001, Americans are asked to be aware of long-term care.
+Every November, since 2001, Americans are asked to be aware of long-term care as the month is known as Long-Term Care Awareness Month.
 Every year since then, more American families are impacted by the consequences of a loved one's long-term health care.
-In 2020, due in part to the COVID-19 virus crisis, even more people have become aware of long-term care.

 Long-Term Care Awareness Month